 Common fillings are fish, fish eggs, pickled vegetables, and seaweed.
 Intensely flavorful fillings are often put in since the rice has a mild flavor.

-The most popular onigiri fillings in Japan are tuna, salmon, umeboshi, tarako, katsuobushi, and kombun.
+Japan’s most popular onigiri fillings are tuna, salmon, umeboshi, tarako, katsuobushi, and kombun.

 It's fine either way.
 It depends on your personal preference.
 Onigiri is often eaten on the go, so many people eat it at room temperature.
 But people who live in cold climates like Hokkaido (the northern part of Japan) are more likely to warm onigiri up before eating.